gudrob/uws-http-starter/README.md

     }
 ```

-The controller methods are by default designed to be static.
-If you require state within your controllers you might want to implement them as singletons.
+For the best experience the handler methods should be static.
+If you require state within your controllers take note that the "this" relation will be lost in the endpoint function.
+You can set the object to be bound to "this" in the endpoint or the group function.

 #### Middleware